create3000/x_ite/docs/_posts/components/Texturing/MultiTexture.md

 ### MFString [in, out] **source** [ ]

-Source field determines whether each image source is treated as DIFFUSE, SPECULAR or a multiplicative FACTOR.
+*source* field determines whether each image source is treated as DIFFUSE, SPECULAR or a multiplicative FACTOR.
 Empty string value "" indicates that no source modifier is applied for that stage.

 #### Hints